Is neem oil really 100% effective as a natural mosquito repellant? Let's look at the research...

 And now to one important caveat.
 The only studies that showed significant protection from mosquito bites through neem oil, were those that used the neem oil in coconut oil mix.
 Rubbing pure oil on your skin is not the most pleasant sensation in hot an humid climates where mosquitoes are most active.
 Oh, and neem oil does not smell of roses!

-Several companies offer personal neem outdoor sprays.
+Several companies offer personal neem outdoor sprays like this or this.
 They may not necessarily use neem oil, as neem leaf extract has similar properties though it is not as powerful as the oil.
 Those outdoor sprays do offer some protection against biting insects in general.
 The neem leaf is also wonderfully soothing for skin that is irritated from the heat and insects.

-But realistically these sprays do not offer the protection that you would get from a neem oil/coconut oil mix.
-In fact, those neem sprays are in my experience little more effective than other natural mosquito repellents and you most certainly can not expect them to perform like a DEET containing mosquito repellent.
-Also, just like other natural repellents those neem sprays need to be applied very frequently, whereas DEET lasts for many hours.
+But realistically these sprays do not offer quite the protection that you would get from a neem oil/coconut oil mix.
+You can not expect them to perform like a DEET containing mosquito repellent.
+Also, just like other natural repellents those neem sprays need to be applied frequently whereas DEET lasts for many hours.

 Don't count on neem natural mosquito repellent to perform a miracle.
-It won't.
-But if you use it right (i.e. using the coconut oil/neem oil mix and also burning neem in a lamp, candle or flare) and combine that with other common sense measures, like covering up and using mosquito netting, then there really is no need to put DEET on your skin.
+But use it right (i.e. using the coconut oil/neem oil mix, or using a spray and applying it regularly, and also burning neem in a lamp, candle or flare) and combine that with other common sense measures, like covering up and using mosquito netting, and there really is no need to put DEET on your skin.